-There have been a few perks associated with working from home, such as no commuting and additional spare time, but we’ve also lost a lot.
-This includes things most of us probably took for granted, such as morning coffee runs with colleagues or staff drinks (that aren’t over Zoom) at the end of a long week.
+Those who have been working from home may have found unexpected perks of the situation, such as no commuting and additional spare time, but we’ve also lost a lot.
+This includes things most of us probably took for granted, such as morning coffee runs with colleagues or staff drinks (that aren’t online) at the end of a long week.
 Even just being able to talk to a co-worker to ask a quick question or have a chat has been missed.

 So, when the time does come to return to the office or the worksite, enjoy the little things that have been absent over the last three months.
 Take the time to have that one-on-one conversation with a colleague.
 Visit your regular café, just like you used to.